PANEL ATTORNEY QUALIFICATIONS

 B. EVALUATION

-job to "review and evaluate the performance of appointed counsel
+Under Rule 8.300(d), the project director must "review and evaluate the performance of each appointed counsel

 to determine whether counsel's name should remain on the same

-appointment list, be placed on a different list, or be deleted."
+appointment list, be placed on a different list, or be deleted from the list."

-A similar provision is in the contract we sign each year with
+This requirement is in the contract SDAP signs each year with

 the State of California.

-functions of appointed counsel administrators.
-The state has
+function of the appellate projects The state has

-an obligation not just to provide counsel to indigent appellants,
+an obligation not simply to provide counsel to indigent appellants,

-but to provide effective representation.
+but also to provide effective representation.
 The chief evil that

-led to the creation of the appellate projects was appointment
+led to the appellate projects' creation was appointment

 to provide effective appellate representation.